kaylacasale/social-net/README.md

 > This is a social network API that uses MongoDB, a NoSQL database, which allows applications to handle large amounts of unstructured data.
 MongoDB, a general purpose NoSQL, document database, uses documents to store data.
 MongoDB is very compatile with JavaScript because it stores data in objects called BSON (Binary JSON).
 A BSON looks and acts just like JSON, but is optimized for faster parsing.
 The key decision in designing data models for MongoDB applications revolves around the structure of documents and how the application represents relationships between data.
 MongoDB allows related data to be embedded within a single document.
 MongoDB also is also a great choice for heterogenous data, and scales easily.

 This application holds two main collections of documents stored in the NoSQL database that reference each other, and together, form the `social-net` database.
 These collections are provided by embedded data models and normalized data models.
 Mongoose also facilitates data in virtuals, which are document properties that do not persist or get stored in the MongoDB database, they only exist logically as an additional field for a given model.

+**The following chart outlines the document schema and modeling relationships of the socialNetDB in MongoDB**

 | Database          | Collections           | Documents                 | Fields                | DBRefs     | References | Virtual |
 |:-----------------:|:---------------------:|:-------------------------:|:---------------------:|:----------:|:----------:|:--------|